wp-plugins/cleverwise-share-files/readme.txt

 == Upgrade Notice ==

-= 1.9 =
+= 2.0 =
-If there are no file sections in "Settings" an invalid error message was displayed.
+Now supports hosting that uses tildes and allows for hyphens in File Sections